munificent/craftinginterpreters/book/representing-code.md

         bread → "toast" | "biscuits" | "English muffin"

-*   Further, we'll allow `(` and `)` for grouping and then allow `|` within that to allow selecting one from a series of options within the middle of a
+*   Further, we'll allow `(` and `)` for grouping and then allow `|` within that to select one from a series of options within the middle of a production:
-    production:

         :::lox
         protein → ( "scrambled" | "poached" | "fried" ) "eggs"

-*   Using <span name="recursion">recursion</span> to support repeated sequences of symbols has a certain appealing <span name="purity">purity</span>, but it's kind of a chore to make a separate named sub-rule each time we want repetition.
+*   Using <span name="recursion">recursion</span> to support repeated sequences of symbols has a certain appealing <span name="purity">purity</span>, but it's kind of a chore to make a separate named sub-rule each time we want to loop.
 Instead, we allow a postfix `*` to mean the previous symbol or group may be repeated zero or more times.

         :::lox
         protein → protein ( "and" protein )*